kristinemlarson/gnssrefl/tests/homeworks/homework2.md

 gls1 was originally installed with an elevation mask of 7 degrees, which is suboptimal for reflections research.
 Even though the mask was later removed, we will use 7 degrees as the minimum elevation angle for all our analysis.
-Similarly, even though the site managers later changed to enable L2C tracking, here we will only use L1 data.
+Similarly, even though the site managers later changed to enable L2C tracking, this was not the case in 2012, so here we will only use L1 data.

 Use the geoid tab at the [gnss-reflections webapp](https://gnss-reflections.org) to gather more information about the site.
 You can enter the station coordinates by hand if